By Aine Jennings, Executive and Team Assistant for Fields in Trust.

 Supporting community engagement

-The Edinburgh Fringe Festival is not just about performances; it’s about fostering community engagement and ensuring that the arts are accessible to all.
+The Edinburgh Festival Fringe is not just about performances; it’s about fostering community engagement and ensuring that the arts are accessible to all.
 Through initiatives like the Community Ticketing Initiative (CTI), developed in partnership with the City of Edinburgh Council and EVOC, many shows offer discounted or complimentary tickets to community groups that may not have otherwise had the opportunity to attend.

 The Fringe has also released a community and school guide to help teachers navigate the extensive show catalogue.
 This categorises a selection of shows into themes that align with the school curriculum and picks out shows with accessibility for audience members with neurodivergence and physical disabilities.